Welcome to today's edition of the Rush 24-7 podcast.

 She's the only one of them twisting in the wind here.

-She's the one parsing her statements, changing your statements, saying that she's sounding Clinton-esque about this.
+She's the one parsing her statements, changing her statements, saying that she's sounding Clinton-esque about this.

 And then there's this story that subtly appeared last night from the AP.

-The House majority leader, Stenny Hoyer, reluctantly agreed on Tuesday that congressional hearings should investigate Nancy Pelosi's assertion that she wasn't informed more than six years ago that harsh methods were used on an Al-Qaeda leader.
+The House Majority Leader, Steny Hoyer, reluctantly agreed on Tuesday that congressional hearings should investigate Nancy Pelosi's assertion that she wasn't informed more than six years ago that harsh methods were used on an al-Qaeda leader.

 The Republicans don't have the votes or the power to demand anything.

-This is this is sort of like Tom Foley back in um back in 1990.
+This is sort of like Tom Foley back in 1990.

-Remember when the stupid book came out accusing George Bush of being involved in an October surprise ten years earlier.
+Remember when the stupid book came out accusing George Bush of being involved in an October surprise 10 years earlier?

 So Hoyer's basically saying the same thing.